nextbreakpoint/flink-k8s-toolbox/README.md

     mvn clean package

-Maven will create a fat jar and a Docker image.
+Maven will create a fat JAR and a Docker image.

 Create a tag and push the image to your Docker registry: